tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-t-sql-tuesday-37-join.md

 </p>

 <p class="MsoNormal">
   <span lang="EN-US">And he was right.
 After some Googling I found this Oracle doc page: <a href="http://docs.oracle.com/cd/B19306_01/server.102/b14200/queries006.htm">Joins</a>.
-It is described as the “Oracle join operator”.
+It is described as the "Oracle join operator".
 They advise not to use it, but you know, stuff like this always pops up in legacy code.</span>
 </p>

 <p class="MsoNormal">